+4.3.
 When is an individual required to be vetted?

-All the above required positions, or any other position identified by an Affiliate as a vetted position must be successfully vetted before an individual is legally allowed to take up their chosen position(s).
+All the positions referred to above, or any other position identified by an Affiliate as a vetted position must be successfully vetted before an individual is allowed to take up their chosen position(s).